The 10-mile coastline overlooking the Gulf of Trieste

 (pic n°6), which extends from the last rocks of Duino cliffs to Aurisina, a beautiful complex of caves.
 For centuries, Aurisina has supplied the famous white stones that have been used in the construction of many buildings since Roman times.
 One of these buildings is the beautiful Miramare Castle, which lies just a few miles from Sistiana.

-(pic n°1) was built from 1856 to 1860 at the request of Archduke Maximilian of Austria, and it boasts a lovely and strategic location, being built on a rocky karst promontory overlooking the Gulf of Trieste.
-The Archduke personally followed both the design of the castle and the project of the 22-acre park, an Italian garden embellished with rare plants, sculptures and ponds, as well as wide steps leading down to the sea.
+(pic n°1) was built between 1856 and1860 at the request of Archduke Maximilian of Austria, and it boasts a lovely and strategic location, being built on a rocky karst promontory overlooking the Gulf of Trieste.
+The Archduke personally followed both the design of the castle and the project of the 22-acre park, an Italian garden embellished with rare plants, sculptures, and ponds, as well as wide steps leading down to the sea.
 The castle itself consists of more than 20 rooms, among them, do not forget to give a deeper look at Saletta Novara, Maximilian's studio built like a ship, and at Sala del Trono, the sumptuous throne room.

 You will find several side streets along the road, from which you can go down to the sea, and enjoy some hours of sea life.
 The small port of Santa Croce and Grignano Bay are good places where to stop and relax a bit!